 - Emails between student and/or parents and carers or associates.

-Where a student has newly enrolled in the school and has attended the school for less than 10 weeks, schools may include that student only if they have evidence of the continuing need for adjustments for the student.
-For example, evidence from the previous school of long-term adjustments together with evidence that similar adjustments are required in the new school.
+Where a student has newly enrolled in the school in the 12 months prior to the reference date, the school may include that student only if it has evidence of the continuing need for adjustments for the student comprising at least 10 weeks in that 12 months.
+Evidence of adjustment(s) from the student's previous school can be included, provided it is from the 12 months prior to the reference date.
+For example, evidence from the previous school of long-term adjustments together with evidence that similar adjustments are required, or being implemented, in the new school.

 Schools are encouraged to consider and discuss the types of evidence available in their setting to support their judgements about the inclusion of students in the data collection.